KeesGuijt/SunshadeWindRainRetract/README.md

-# SunshadeWindRainRetract
+l# SunshadeWindRainRetract
 Domotica Sun shade

 This unit monitors windspeed and precipitation.
-If above set levels, a sun shade wil be retracted to prevent damage from mechnical loads and moisture.
+If above set levels, a sun shade will be retracted to prevent damage from mechanical loads and moisture.

 Add-on for Alecto WS-4500 weather station.